saramorrin/rock-paper-scissors-lizard-spock/README.md

 - The game should be engaging for the player and clearly display a winner and a loser
 - The user interface should be easy to navigate
 - There should be rules of how to play the game if the player has not played the game before
-- The game should be resposive across a number of different media devices
+- The game should be responsive across a number of different media devices
 - There should be the ability to contact the creator of the game
 - There should be social media links to the game creators others games